MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/install-on-linux.md

 ### Package list

-The package list is the same for both 3.4.1 and 3.4.3.
+The package list is the same for both 3.4.1 and 3.4.3, with version numbers being the only difference.
 The following packages comprise a full R Client 3.4.3 installation:

 ```
  microsoft-r-client-packages-3.4.3     ** core